ValksGodotTools/GodotModulesCSharp-Old/.github/NETCODE.md

     }
 }
 ```

+Have a look at the other packets for more examples.

 Consider size of data types when sending them over the network https://condor.depaul.edu/sjost/nwdp/notes/cs1/CSDatatypes.htm (the smaller the better but keep it practical)